grafana/k6-docs/docs/sources/v0.48.x/examples/generating-uuids.md

 ---
 title: 'Generating UUIDs'
-excerpt: 'Scripting example on how to generate UUIDs in your load test.'
+description: 'Scripting example on how to generate UUIDs in your load test.'
 weight: 11
 ---